MastaCoder/-Brackets-/README.md

 ## Third-party Libraries
 [Brackets] uses the following third-party libraries:
-1. React
+1. React, as the web framework
-2. Material UI
+2. Material UI, for a consistent and clear user interface
+3. `react-brackets`, for rendering tournament brackets